Find this page at:

 - Food Bank of Central and Eastern NC Searchable Database

 - The state Department of Health and Human Services has increased benefits to current Food and Nutrition Services recipients through April.

-- Families can also find three drive-thru or pick-up meal sites through No Kid Hungry North Carolina by texting FOODNC to 877-877.
+- Families can also find free drive-thru or pick-up meal sites through No Kid Hungry North Carolina by texting FOODNC to 877-877.